-During the first quarter of 2011, we made two venture debt investments in one new company and one existing company in our venture debt portfolio.
+During the six months ended June 30, 2011, we made two venture debt investments.
 The following is a summary of our investments in venture debt to date.

 Investments in Our Venture Debt Portfolio of Investments In Privately Held and Publicly Traded Companies